nicholaides/emberashes.com/source/_posts/2012-12-23-getters-and-setters-in-ember-dot-js.markdown

 this.set('lastName',  nameParts[1]);
 ```

-Finally, we return the value that should be cached as the `fullName` property's value:
+Finally, we return the value that we want to be cached as the `fullName` property's value:

 ``` javascript
 return fullNameString;